-- User authenticates themself with trusted account manager through email or phone verification code, and the manager responds the identity seed Si.
+- User authenticates themself with a trusted account manager through email or phone verification code, and the manager responds with the identity seed Si.

 - User chooses a very slow hash function Hs, e.g. argon2id, and generates the identity I = Hs(PIN || Si).

 - User generates a random ephemeral seed Se, and stores the seed on its device securely.

 - For each signer i in the network with public key Pi, user generates the ephemeral ei = Hs(I || Se || Pi).